sandiks/fbot/README.md

 ## Development

-you need install crystal package
+you need to install crystal package

 ## Contributing